Also see Manufacturing and Marine Maintenance Technology

 - Demonstrate ability to develop a full size plug from a scaled drawing, and correctly finish the surface using various mediums current to industry standards.

-- Correctly perform contact molding, vacuum bagging techniques, out of oven autoclave, oven curing and autoclave molding techniques.
+- Correctly perform contact molding, vacuum bagging techniques, out of oven autoclave, and oven curing techniques.

 - Demonstrate silicone bag part building and rigid B side part building techniques using current industry standards.